Frequently Asked Questions

 Private Meetings and Masterclasses

-How many meetings (or lessons) will composers and conductors receive?
+How many meetings (or lessons) will instrumentalists, composers, and conductors receive?

 - Composition lessons are taught in pairs: two composers at a time receive a 55 minute lesson or meeting with each member of the Composition Faculty.